 Your Children Come First

 We understand that the well-being of your children is your top priority.
 That is why we have a team of Tampa child custody attorneys at your disposal.
-Whether you are in the process of divorcing, or you are already divorced and facing a custody dispute, we are here to help protect your parental rights and the best interests of your children.
+Whether you are in the process of divorcing, or you are already divorced, or never married, and facing a custody dispute, we are here to help protect your parental rights and the best interests of your children.

 Our knowledgeable Tampa child custody lawyers will shed light and understanding on the complicated legal process.
 We will guide you through the difficult decisions you’ll face as to how time and responsibility raising your children will be shared between parents.

 You Can Begin to Take Control of Your Children’s Future

 Why speculate about your children’s future, when our experienced and compassionate family law team can help alleviate the anxiety of the unknown?

 We will strive to get your child custody case settled promptly so that your life and those of your children can return to normal as soon as possible.